 The woman started talking, and within a minute or so, the meeting exploded.

 But the Kenny tenants would not be silenced.
 The council sat.
-The mayor looked like he wished he’d left with Neppl.
-After maybe 15 minutes, the mayor decided to “break protocol”, as he is inclined to do, and attempt to intervene with excuses and admonitions, further inciting them.
+The mayor looked on: I think maybe he wished he’d left with Neppl.
+After maybe 15 minutes, he decided to “break protocol” — as he is inclined to do — and attempt to intervene with admonitions and excuses, which seemed to only further incite them.
 He might have calmed the room if he followed protocol — make a motion, get a second, get a vote, then talk.
-Parliamentary formalities may be boring, but their time-consuming nature has the parallel benefit of allowing tempers to cool.
+Parliamentary formalities may be boring, but their time-consuming nature has the parallel benefit of lowering the thermostat.
 Instead, the mayor speaks when he feels like it.
-The crowd does the same.
+The crowd follows his example.

 The code department?
 “Nobody told us: we didn’t know”.

 “We didn’t know.”
 They always say “We didn’t know.”
+Furthermore: things will take time.
 The law is the law: the system doesn’t allow us to enforce immediately.
-Things take time.
 Never mind that the landlord is breaking the law up and down, left and right and all over.
+Right NOW.

 Nobody — the mayor, the council, asks why they didn’t know.
 Nobody asks why it takes a near-riot for the city to act on the fact that children are living without heat in January.